iSeFz/ELEVATE-Mobile/README.md

 # ELEVATE
-> Egyptian Local E-commerce Virtualization and Augmented Technology Experience
+> Egyptian Local E-commerce Visualization and Augmented Technology Experience

 Our graduation project from the Faculty of Computers and Artificial Intelligence at Cairo University.